2017 NBA playoffs: (3) Toronto Raptors vs. (6) Milwaukee Bucks

 This was the first meeting in the playoffs between the Raptors and Bucks.

 (4) Washington Wizards vs. (5) Atlanta Hawks

 This was the sixth playoff meeting between these two teams, with the Wizards/Bullets winning three of the first five meetings.

 Western Conference first round

 (1) Golden State Warriors vs. (8) Portland Trail Blazers

 This was the second playoff meeting between these two teams, with Golden State winning the first meeting in 2016.

 (2) San Antonio Spurs vs. (7) Memphis Grizzlies

-In game 4, Marc Gasol hits the game winning shot with 0.7 seconds left in overtime.
+In game 4, Marc Gasol hit the game-winning shot with 0.7 seconds left in overtime.

 This was the fifth playoff meeting between these two teams, with San Antonio winning three of the four meetings.

 (3) Houston Rockets vs. (6) Oklahoma City Thunder

 This was the eighth playoff meeting between these two teams, with the Thunder/SuperSonics winning six of the first seven meetings.